SorinoSSK/Intern-Database-Script/README.md

 python Scripting.py
 ```
 3. 4 text file will be generated, copy each text to your code.
 (Text files should have been formatted properly).
-&nbsp - CreateTable.txt (use this to recreate your table)
+&emsp; - CreateTable.txt (use this to recreate your table)
-&nbsp - InsertBinder.txt (use this to replace your code block in "sql_queries.cpp")
+&emsp; - InsertBinder.txt (use this to replace your code block in "sql_queries.cpp")
-&nbsp - InsertTable.txt (use this to replace your SQL string in "sql_queries.cpp")
+&emsp; - InsertTable.txt (use this to replace your SQL string in "sql_queries.cpp")
-&nbsp - SQLFetch.txt (use this to replace your code block in "sql_queries.cpp")
+&emsp; - SQLFetch.txt (use this to replace your code block in "sql_queries.cpp")